JolitaGrazyte/discogs-api/README.md

 ## Security

-If you discover any security related issues, please email jolita.grazyte@student.kdg.be instead of using the issue tracker.
+If you discover any security related issues, please email hello@jolitagrazyte.com instead of using the issue tracker.

 ## Credits